Faculty Cohorts on Teaching

-Applications for the 2018-19 cohort program are due March 1, 2018.
+Applications for the 2018-19 cohort program were due March 1, 2018.
 Participants will be notified of their acceptance by April 1st.

-Applicants are also asked to have their department chair send a very brief email to email@example.com indicating their support of the applicant’s participation in the cohort.
-Part-time faculty are asked to have their chair speak specifically to the ways the department will benefit from their participation.
+Applicants were asked to have their department chair send a very brief email to email@example.com indicating their support of the applicant’s participation in the cohort.
+Part-time faculty were asked to have their chair speak specifically to the ways the department will benefit from their participation.